 Note: The Board does not accept anonymous complaints or complaints submitted via e-mail or facsimile.

-If, after looking through the form, you have questions, please call the Board office at 651-296-7938.Complaint Form
+If, after looking through the form and the FAQs, you have questions, please call the Board office at 651-296-7938.Complaint Form

 The Board Chair appoints three Board members to serve on the Board's Complaint Committee.
 The Board's Executive Director and the appropriate Board staff assist the Committee in its work.
 The Committee also receives its legal counsel from the Office of the Attorney General.